Canal Hotel bombing: Bombing

 The United Nations Office for the Coordination of Humanitarian Affairs Humanitarian Information Centre (HIC) for Iraq (UNOHCI) was located directly beneath the office of Sérgio Vieira de Mello, the UN High Commissioner for Human Rights, and suffered a direct hit.
 Of the eight staff and one visitor in the office at the time, seven were killed instantly, but de Mello and Gil Loescher were critically wounded and trapped in debris under the collapsed portion of the building.
-An American soldier – First Sergeant William von Zehle – crawled down through the collapsed building and worked to extricate the two men.
-He was joined later by another American soldier – Staff Sergeant Andre Valentine – and the two men spent the next three hours trying to extricate the two survivors without benefit of any rescue equipment.
+An American soldier, First Sergeant William von Zehle, crawled down through the collapsed building and worked to extricate the two men.
+He was joined later by another American soldier, Staff Sergeant Andre Valentine.
+The two men spent the next three hours trying to extricate the two survivors without benefit of any rescue equipment.
 Loescher was rescued after having his crushed legs amputated by the soldiers, but Vieira de Mello died before he could be removed.

 According to Abu Musab al-Zarqawi, Vieira de Mello was specifically targeted in the blast.
 The reason given by al-Zarqawi for targeting Vieira de Mello was that he had helped East Timor become an independent state (see the Indonesian occupation of East Timor).
-Zarqawi said that Vieira de Mello had participated in the unlawful removal of territory from the Islamic Caliphate and was therefore a thief and a criminal.
+Zarqawi said that Vieira de Mello had participated in the unlawful removal of territory from the Islamic caliphate and was therefore a thief and a criminal.